lsieun/learn-java/Generics/TypeSystem_Array.md

 ## 4. unbounded wildcard parameterized type

-### 4.1.
-Why is it allowed to create an array whose component type is an unbounded wildcard parameterized type?
+### 4.1. array object

-**Because it is type-safe**.
+Why is it allowed to create an array whose component type is an unbounded wildcard parameterized type? **Because it is type-safe**.

 The rationale is related to the rule for other instantiations of a generic type: **an unbounded wildcard parameterized type is a reifiable type** and **arrays of reifiable types are type-safe**, in contrast to arrays of non-reifiable types, which are not safe and therefore illegal.
 The problem with the unreliable array store check (the reason for banning arrays with a non-reifiable component type) does not occur if the component type is reifiable.
 Example (of array of unbounded wildcard parameterized type):